emdash/ampii/MANUAL.md

 ## Weigh-In

-As part of your plan, you may have speficied biometric goals to be tracked.
+As part of your plan, you may have specified biometric goals to be tracked.
 This goes by the shorthand "weigh-in".
 But it need not be limited to, or even involve your weight.

-Track whatever means most to you: your BMI, your body fat percentage, your cholesterol, your blood pressure, even your mood.
+Track whatever means most to you: your BMI, your body fat percentage, your cholesterol, your blood pressure, your vitamin C, or even your mood.

-However often you told AMPiI you wanted to track this information is how often AMPiI will nudge you to record it.
+However often you tell AMPiI you want to track this information is how often AMPiI will nudge you to record it.

 Be honest.
 After all, you'd only be only cheating yourself.